humberto-ortiz/pelican-test/content/pages/teaching/compilers.md

 <a href="http://sml-family.org/">Standard ML</a>.
 Several implementations are available, I recommend
 <a href="http://www.smlnj.org/">Standard ML of New Jersey</a>.
 Check your package manager, or download the newest version.

+## Evaluation

+Students work will be evaluated on a 100% basis with the standard curve.

+ -        Participation in course forums (online, classroom), 5% final grade
+ -        Homework, 25% final grade
+ -        Two partial exams, 50% final grade
+ -        Compiler project, 20% final grade

 ## Reasonable accomodations for students